killshot13/octocat2077/README.md

 - Features a snazzy Windows Terminal color scheme with a complementary background image.

-- The choice of imagery for the background draws inspiration from the beloved octocat logo popularized by GitHub.
+- The background imagery draws inspiration from GitHub's beloved octocat logo.

-- The color scheme is based on the recently released CyberPunk 2077 video game.
+- The color scheme is based on the recent CyberPunk 2077 game.

 - Hence the name - **OCTOCAT 2077**.